ChrisMacNaughton/chrismacnaughton.github.com/_posts/2013-09-12-searching-the-hidden-web.md

 description: "I have built a search engine and learned more about Tor in less time than I believe I could have through normal exploration"
 category: Search
 tags: [Tor, Ruby on Rails, Apache Solr, Apache Nutch]
+blog: true
 ---
 {% include JB/setup %}

-# Crawling the Deep Web
+## Crawling the Deep Web

 I have spent the past month building an index of Tor sites (with a .onion TLD) and building a front end to search them.
 It is currently called TorSearch (very creative, I know) and is available over Tor at [http://kbhpodhnfxl3clb4.onion][TS].
 I have so far indexed over 110,000 pages in the current crawl; my previous crawl was decimated when FreedomHosting went down, apparently they had a very large portion of Tor sites.